civol/HDLRuby/README.md

 ##### For Ruby

 For ruby, the interface is accessed by requiring the `rubyHDL` library.
-It gives provides the `RubyHDL` module that provides accessers to ports of the program.
+It gives provides the `RubyHDL` module that provides accessors to ports of the program.
 For example, the following program reads on port 'inP' and writes the results on port `outP':

 ```ruby